 - Shaving and Slicing: A truffle slicer/shaver helps you slice your truffle into paper-thin slices.
 This gives the most truffle flavour and gets the most servings out of your truffle.
 In some recipes, a grater or microplane is used.

 - Avoid a lot of heat: Don’t cook them too much or you will drive off much of the flavour and aroma.
 If using in a hot dish, such as a soup or sauce, slice or grate the truffle in just before serving or warm briefly in a little oil.

 - Use quickly: The strength of the truffle flavour will naturally decrease over time.
 We get our truffles to you as fast as we can and recommend you should eat within a few days.
 Our truffle care page gives guidance on how to store them.

-- Simply shave them liberally over home-made egg pasta or risotto.
+- Simply shave them liberally over pasta or risotto.

 - They pair very well with egg dishes – scrambled egg, omelette, soufflé, a flan or just fried.

-- Our Autumn truffles should be enjoyed raw shaving over cheese dishes, chicken, fish, canapés & hor d’oeuvres or grated into creamy soups or sauces just before serving.
+- Our autumn truffles are usually enjoyed raw.
+Shave them over cheese dishes, chicken, fish, canapés & hor d’oeuvres or grated into creamy soups or sauces just before serving.

 - Infuse the flavour into eggs or cheese.